-Nexus IFA are independent financial advisers covering the Torquay area.
+Nexus IFA are independent financial advisers covering Torquay & the Torbay area.
 Our professional advisers are highly qualified, experienced, and regulated by the Financial Conduct Authority.

 Nexus has built up an excellent reputation over 20 years, with many of our original clients continuing to use and recommend our services.
 We're proud of the supportive comments our clients feed back to us.